 This case study focuses on the design of the end-to-end workflow creation and management experience, which involved:

-Mobile app experience for on-site executors
+A minimal mobile app experience for executors

 Key screens